turingschool/try-turing/be-weekday/what-is-bee/index.md

 ## Forking a Repl.it

 Throughout the workshop, you will be provided with links to repl.it projects in the zoom chat.
-If you want to modify that code, you'll need to **fork** it, which means make a copy of that project to your account.
+If you want to modify that code, you'll need to **<span role="img" aria-label="fork and knife emoji">🍴</span>fork** it, which means make a copy of that project to your account.
 This screenshot below highlights the button you will click to do that:

 !["Fork a replit screenshot"](../assets/fork-replit.png)